M3DV/Kickstart/README.md

 * [**`Digit Recognizer`**](https://www.kaggle.com/c/digit-recognizer) A classification task based on hand-written digit images.
 A convolutional neural network might be involved.
 For this competition, we provide some [`reference code`](https://github.com/LinguoLi/mnist_tutorial) with different mahcine learning computing package.
 * [**`Titanic: Machine Learning from Disaster`**](https://www.kaggle.com/c/titanic) A classification task based on structured data.

+We recommend ML freshman should know the following packages:
+* scipy-family (numpy, scipy, pandas, matplotlib, etc.)
+* scikit-learn (for out-of-box ML tools, models, metrics, etc.)
+* one of deep learning packages: PyTorch or Keras (other DL packages are recommended for beginners!)

 ## Intermediate